NethServer/docs/administrator-manual/en/mail.rst

 ``delivery/lmtp``

-    Messages directed to local accounts are picked up from the queue and transfered to the local Dovecot instance.
+    Messages directed to local accounts are picked up from the queue and transferred to the local Dovecot instance.

 ``dovecot``